-Employees who are required to wear safety shoes will be reimbursed one hundred dollars (\$100.00) per calendar year for the purchase of steel toed safety shoes, upon the submission of an original receipt for the purchase.
+Employees who are required to wear safety shoes will be reimbursed \$100.00 per calendar year for the purchase of steel toed safety shoes, upon the submission of an original receipt.

 Reimbursement for Commercial Driver's License

 Employees will be reimbursed for the cost of renewing the required Commercial Driver's License ("CDL") Class A and all required endorsements.
 The County will pay only the difference between the cost of the renewal fees required for the CDL and endorsements and the renewal cost for a general, non-commercial driver's license.
 The County will not reimburse employees for the renewal cost of a general, non-CDL such as Class D and M licenses.